xbcsmith/epr-workshop/06-epr-cdevents/prompt.md

 - Creating CDEvents for activity in the pipeline
 - Storing CDEvents in EPR in Events
 - Retrieving and querying CDEvents from the EPR storage
-- Grouping CDEvents in EventRecievers
+- Grouping CDEvents in EventReceivers